A search for extensible low-WAFOM point sets: Numerical experiments

-We first show our experimental results for $S = 5$.
-To obtain quantitative test functions, we set $(h_1, h_2, h_3, h_4, h_5, h_6) = (4.5, 3.625, 0.925, 3.515, 1.02, 2.15)$.
-Each value is the half of the corresponding value used in the case of $10$-dimensional test functions in \cite[p.91]{MR1417864} (see the next paragraph).
-Figure~\ref{fig:genz5} gives a summary of the medians of relative errors.
-The both WAFOM-based point sets are better than the Sobol' and Niederreiter--Xing sequences for $f_1$ and $f_3$, and are comparable to the Niederreiter--Xing sequence for $f_2$ and $f_4$.
-However, for $f_5$, i.e., continuous but not differentiable functions, the Niederreiter--Xing sequence is superior to the WAFOM-based methods.
-For $f_6$, the Sobol' sequence seems to be the best.
-Overall, our experiments confirm that we can obtain extensible point sets without loss of accuracy as compared to the non-extensible sequential generators.
+We select the parameters $s = 5$ and $(h_1, h_2, h_3, h_4, h_5, h_6) = (4.5, 3.625, 0.925, 3.515, 10.2, 2.15)$, which are the same settings as in \cite{MR3314457}.
+(These values are half of the values used in the case of $10$-dimensional test functions in \cite[p.~284]{MR1768951}.)
+Figure~\ref{fig:genz5} gives a summary of the median of the relative errors for $d = 8, \ldots, 23$.
+Point sets (a) and (b) are superior to the Sobol' and Niederreiter--Xing sequences for $f_1$ and $f_3$, and are comparable with the Niederreiter--Xing sequence for $f_2$ and $f_4$.
+However, for $f_5$ (continuous but not differentiable functions), the Niederreiter--Xing sequence is superior to the WAFOM-based methods.
+For $f_6$, the Sobol' sequence seems to be best.
+Recall that the $t$-value of the $(t, m, s)$-net \cite{MR1172997}, which is a well-established figure of merit for a digital net.
+The Niederreiter--Xing and Sobol' sequences are optimized in terms of the $t$-values.
+For non-smooth functions, these point sets seem to be more effective than our simple low-WAFOM point sets, which do not consider the $t$-values (except for 1-dimensional projections).
+See, for example, Table~1 in \cite{MR3314457}.
+This tendency coincides with the experimental results in \cite{MatsumotoOhori2014}.
+Harase \cite{MR3314457} gave a search algorithm for quasi-Monte Carlo point sets with both small WAFOM values and $t$-values using random linear scrambling \cite{MR1659004} to improve the rates of convergence for smooth functions while being robust for non-smooth functions.
+However, his point sets do not have the property of extensibility.